Chris1712/gfr-test/README.md

 Test your GFR knowledge!

+This project contains setup for scraping data and then the gfr-app

+## Building the app

+The app is a vite-powered vue project created in Feb 2024 by `npm create vue@latest`

 ## Wiki scraping

 We need to obtain icons and data from the fandom wiki.
 I've tried to make this a repeatable process so gameplay updates can be captured: